 - Adding a teen driver

 - Buying a house

 - DUI or major violation

 - Change in credit score

-How do I crunch the numbers to know if I should buy comprehensive and collision?
+How do I know if I should buy comprehensive and collision?

 Skip collision and comprehensive coverage and go for just liability if the cost for both, plus your deductible, is close to the actual cash value of your car.